benoitpetit/duckduckGO-chat-cli/readme.md

 ## Acknowledgements

-This project is inspired by and based on [duckduckgo-ai-chat](https://github.com/mumu-lhl/duckduckgo-ai-chat) by mumu-lhl.
+This project is inspired by [duckduckgo-ai-chat](https://github.com/mumu-lhl/duckduckgo-ai-chat).
 The original concept has been refactored into Go, with improvements to the streaming functionality and overall code structure.

 ## License